chvnaveenkumar/CodeWord/Documentation/AcceptanceCriteria.md

 | Register himself/herself by filling information like Name, Email id, Password, Confirm password and checking the Instructor checkbox                                                                           |        |          |
 | After clicking on “Register Now” button, he/she should be able to view a message “Successfully Registered and Redirecting to Sign In page”                                                               |        |          |

-## 2.02 [Shivani Dodla] - As an instructor, I want to see my list of active courses
+## 2.02 [Shivani Dodla(views, controllers, models)] - As an instructor, I want to see my list of active courses

 | Acceptance Criteria                                                                         | Yes/No | Comments |
 |---------------------------------------------------------------------------------------------|--------|----------|